 What's even better?
 You can recreate all of that fried rice deliciousness with just a few pantry staples - and leftovers!
 Seriously, some seasonings, eggs, and leftover rice are all you need to put this dish together.

-Now, this hibachi fried rice recipe is over-the-top delicious on its own, but it's even better paired next to some "mains".
-Whip it up alongside this Panda Express honey sesame chicken or this general tso shrimp, and you'll be eating good tonight.
+This hibachi fried rice recipe is over-the-top delicious on its own, but it's even better paired next to some main dishes.
+Whip it up alongside this Panda Express honey sesame chicken, hibachi steak, or these pan fried noodles, and you'll be eating good tonight.

-I mean, you can have a Japanese takeout meal cooked fresh and on the table in less time than getting to-go!
+You can have a Japanese takeout meal cooked fresh and on the table in less time than getting it to go!

 Ingredients